sopeKhadim/algorithms_and_data_structure_in_python/README.md

 # Algorithms and Data Structure

-Author : Djibril.
+*Author* : Djibril.
 Mboup
-Role : Data Engineer/Scientist and Complex Systems Researcher
+*Role* : Data Engineer/Scientist and Complex Systems Researcher
-Email : limahin10@gmail.com
+*E-mail* : limahin10@gmail.com

 This repository implements from scratch some classical algorithms and data structure in Python.
 - Binary Search